StephenJonker/portfolio/README.md

 * Selenium  (Pending - 18 April 2018)
 * Bootstrap 4  (Pending - 18 April 2018)

 For additional examples, see the my other public repositories below.
-They exists to expand on the portfolio examples and provide a online code reference for myself.
+They exist to expand on the portfolio examples and provide a online code reference for myself.

 ### Other public repositories: